shaking54/cask/README.md

 I have tested the pipeline in local and the etl have worked fine.
 However, I have still some bugs in docker environments.

-Some Image of Data Base in local:
+Some Images of the pipeline:

 ![alt text](images/IntegrateOrders.png "Integrated Orders")

 ![alt text](images/airflow.png "Orders")